vapor/docs/3.0/docs/postgresql/getting-started.md

+!!! warning
+    PostgreSQL 1.0 is still in beta.
+Some documentation may be missing or out of date.

 # Getting Started with PostgreSQL

 [PostgreSQL](https://www.postgresql.org) is a powerful, open-source database that puts an emphasis on standards compliance.
 PostgreSQL's strong type-system make it a great fit with Swift, and it is the preferred database for use with Vapor.